Dark Energy Survey Year 3 results: Cosmological constraints from galaxy clustering and galaxy-galaxy lensing using the MagLim lens sample: Analysis Methodology

 and the full expressions including magnification and redshift-space distortion are given in \cite{Fang_nonlimber}.
 Schematically, the integrand in Eq.~\eqref{eq:Cl-DD} is split into the contribution from non-linear evolution, for which un-equal time contributions are negligible so that the Limber approximation is sufficient, and the linear-evolution power spectrum, for which time evolution factorizes.
 We use the generalized FFTLog algorithm\footnote{\url{https://github.com/xfangcosmo/FFTLog-and-beyond}} developed in \cite{Fang_nonlimber} to evaluate the full angular clustering power spectrum, including magnification and redshift-space distortion contributions.

 The angular correlation functions are then obtained via

 where $P_\ell$ and $P_\ell^2$ are the Legendre polynomials.

 The tangential shear two-point statistic $\gamma_t$ is a non-local measure of the galaxy-mass cross-correlation, hence the highly non-linear small-scale galaxy mass profile contribute to $\gamma_t$ even at large angular scales.
 Several methods have been proposed to mitigate this effect \citep[e.g.,][]{Upsilon,PointMass, YStatistic}.
-Here we adopt analytic marginalization over the mass enclosed below the angular scales included in the analysis \citep{PointMass}, see \citet{y3-2x2ptbiasmodelling} for implementation and validation details.
+Here we adopt analytic marginalization over the mass enclosed below the angular scales included in the analysis.
+Following the procedure detailed in \citet{PointMass}, we implement the analytic marginalization by modifying the inverse of our fiducial covariance matrix $\mathbf{C}^{-1}$:

+Here $\mathbf{I}$ is the identity matrix and $\mathbf{U}$ is an $N_{\mathrm{d}} \times n_{\mathrm{lens}}$ matrix, where $N_{\mathrm{d}}$ is the total number of elements in the datavector and $n_{\mathrm{lens}}$ is the number of lens redshift bins.
+The $i$th column of matrix $\mathbf{U}$ is given by $\sigma_{B^i}\mathbf{t}^i$, where $\sigma_{B^i}$ is the width of the Gaussian prior on the point-mass parameter $B^i$ we want to marginalize over and $\mathbf{t}^i= \beta^{i,j}/\theta^2$.
+The $\beta^{i,j}$ parameters modulate the impact of the point-mass parameters on each lens-source pair through their dependence on the effective inverse $\Sigma_\mathrm{crit}$, a geometrical factor that depends on the angular diameter distances to the lenses, to the sources, and between lenses and sources.
+We refer the reader to \citet{y3-2x2ptbiasmodelling} for a more detailed description of the implementation and validation of the point-mass analytic marginalization.